The Live Coding Toolkit (LCT) is a suite of Pure Data abstractions (predefined functions) for musical live coding.

 - periodic : stepped simple harmonic motion

-- ramp : stepped transition between two values
+- stairs : stepped transition between two values

 - rand : linear, gaussian and random walk